paulmreese/NeoPicoBoot/README.md

 </p>

 * [5:50](https://youtu.be/1XUOI1c_viQ?si=wtnrG3PIRv7RvrTk&t=350) - Remove stock LED.
 Optionally, also replace CR2032 Clock Battery.
 I would highly recommend replacing this battery with a separate battery holder and fresh battery.
 * [6:25](https://youtu.be/1XUOI1c_viQ?si=p0bYnIFZQqc9hqtQ&t=385) - Hot glue controller port NeoPixels into place.
 Make sure they all point the same angle!
-Good advice: you can remove the hot glue with rubbing alcohol.
+You can remove the hot glue with rubbing alcohol.
+I've included [a 3D model of a basic alignment bracket as an STL file](/assets/NeoPixel_Bracket.stl) if you have access to a 3D printer.
 <p align="center">
   <img src="/assets/Finished_Controller_Board.jpg" alt="View of the GameCube controller port PCB from the front, with the sanded/filed-away area highlighted.
 A new battery holder with a new battery is shown."/>
   <i>The highlighted area has been sanded away.
 Note the new battery holder</i>